“There is always room at the top; don’t let them tell you there is not.”

 Point the First: Keep your focus and intent clear.

 At least, in your own mind!
 If you’re concerned with telegraphing your intentions to others, it may be because you’re too concerned about impressing others.
 If so, then re-evaluate your own purpose carefully.
-Others’ opinions don’t matter (more on that here); in the end, only YOURS DOES.
+Others’ opinions don’t matter (more on that by clicking here); in the end, only YOURS DOES.

 Another of the wisest people I ever met was a senior college official, who had studied at Vassar, and had lived in many countries with her husband (he had been ambassador to the USSR, Egypt, and West Germany).
 I learned to listen carefully every time these people uttered their thoughts.